l3b3dev/nil_pick/README.md

    # Use_Case 4.
 To pre-process, cluster, dictionary and xgboost:    do_preprocessing=True,  do_clustering=True,  do_dictionary=True,  do_xgboost=True
 ```

-*Preprocessing

-*Clustering
+* Preprocessing
- We first need to preprocess the data by configuring the program in run.py with do_preprocessing=True, do_clustering=False, do_dictionary=False, do_xgboost=False
+    * We first need to preprocess the data by configuring the program in [Run program](run.py) with _do_preprocessing=True, do_clustering=False, do_dictionary=False, do_xgboost=False_
-This will rely on our DataLoader class which has methods to preprocess_numerical, preprocess_categorical, preprocess_target and methods related to creating cluster dictionary.
-Those methods mostly involve data cleaning/normalization as well as dumping statistics to sanity_checks folder.
-The main output of those methods are numberical_data, categorical_data and target arrays which will get np.hstack into train_array which will be saved in ./info_from_preproc/train_array.txt
+This will rely on our [DataLoader](./core/data_processor.py)  class which has methods to _preprocess_numerical, preprocess_categorical, preprocess_target_ and methods related to creating cluster dictionary.
+Those methods mostly involve data cleaning/normalization as well as dumping statistics to _sanity_checks_ folder.
+The main output of those methods are _numberical_data, categorical_data_ and _target_ arrays which will get _np.hstack_ into _train_array_ which will be saved in _./info_from_preproc/train_array.txt_

+* Clustering
+    * The clustering is done by configuring the program in [Run program](run.py) with
+_do_preprocessing=False, do_clustering=True, do_dictionary=True, do_xgboost=False_
+Its implemented in [ClusterModel](./core/cluster_model.py).
+This attempts to run KMeans clustering to have balanced classes in each category.
+We attempt cluster sizes from 1 to 21 then use Elbow Method for optimum clusters.
+Our default clusters are just grouping by category number (_mdse_catg_nbr_).
+And as it turned out from many runs, KMeans were not very meaningful here and actually grouping by category number was always a better choice.

-*Dictionary Creation
+* Dictionary Creation

-*XGBoost
+    * Once the clustering is decided for convenience we load _train_array_ into memory in the form of a dictionary by delegating to [DataLoader](./core/data_processor.py) class _create_train_dct_ method.
+It will initialize the key for each cluster in the dictionary and loop over all data rows of feature _“mdse_cat_nbr_” and append ith entry to the key, specific to the category-cluster.

+* XGBoost
+    * Running XGBoost is done by configuring the program in [Run program](run.py) with
+_do_preprocessing=False, do_clustering=True, do_dictionary=False, do_xgboost=True_
+The work is performed by [XGB_Model](./core/xgb_model.py) class which contains _xgb_train_ and _xgb_pred_ methods.
+In our training we create the Xgboost specific DMatrix data format from our existing numpy array.
+Then we set xgboost params (maximum depth of tree, training steps, number of classes) finally after running the training we store the model in _./saved_models/cluster_{clusterID}_.
+In prediction we load the model and extract most confident predictions, get importance scores based on _weight, gain, cover, total_gain_ and _total_cover_.

-*Parameters finetuning
+* Parameters finetuning
+    * We repeatedly run XGBoost using gbtree as a booster while varying the following hyper parameters of XGBoost:
+_max_depth, eta, gamma, min_child_weight, max_delta_step, subsample, and L1 regularization (alpha), L2 regularization (lambda)_.
+We evaluated results by running _GridSearchCV_ method.
+Empirically, we found that we can achieve over 90% desired accuracy by using _max_depth=8, eta=0.3, gamma=0, min_child_weight=3,max_delta_step=1_ and taking defaults for the rest of params.